katosh/dotfiles/README.md

 These are some configuration files which I like to use on different machines.
-To install them you need to make the installation script executable and run it with
+To automatically install the files run
 ```
-chmod +x install.sh
 ./install.sh
 ```
 If there already are some configuration files in your home directory they are stored in a new folder called dotfiles_old in the same place.